rid9/DateTime/README.md

 # Shows Date/Time on VSCode statusbar and Monthly Calendar upon click

 Displays a clock and date information in the status bar of VSCode.
-99% of the functionality comes from the awesome [upstream](https://github.com/rid9/DateTime.git), and all I did here is just showing monthly calendar upon click, and at this time, that works only on Mac/Linux.
-Stay tuned...
+95% of the functionality comes from the awesome [upstream](https://github.com/rid9/DateTime.git), and all I did here is just showing monthly calendar upon click with some highlighting for current day.
+Now, works on Windows the same way as Mac/Linux!!

 ![Screenshot](./images/screenshot.png)